Links on Android Authority may earn us a commission. Learn more.

 Read more: How to delete a Google or Gmail account

-Once an email has been in Trash for 30 days, Gmail automatically deletes it.
+Once an email has been in the Trash for 30 days, Gmail automatically deletes it.

 In general, no. If you’re only using the web version of Gmail, then deleted emails from Trash are gone forever.
 However, if you’re backing up your emails to a local email client using IMAP/POP, then you could, in theory, retrieve the deleted email from your computer.
 Recuva is an excellent free Windows program for this purpose, but there’s no guarantee it will recover the email.